 The MIPI D-PHY RX core latency is the time from the start-of-transmission (SoT) pattern on the serial lines to the activehs signal assertion on the PPI.

-Table 2-1 provides the latency numbers for various core configurations.
+The following table provides the latency numbers for various core configurations.